Fact-checking night 1 of the Republican National Convention

 Republican chair falsely claims Middle East was ‘at peace’ four years ago

-Republican National Committee Chairman Michael Whatley said in his speech at the party’s convention on Monday: “Four years ago, Europe and the Middle East were at peace.”
+Republican National Committee Chairman Michael Whatley said in his speech on Monday: “Four years ago, Europe and the Middle East were at peace.”

 Facts First: Whatley’s claim is false.
 Whatever the merits of the Abraham Accords that Trump’s administration helped to negotiate, in which Bahrain and the United Arab Emirates agreed in 2020 to normalize relations with Israel (Morocco and Sudan followed), there was still lots of unresolved armed conflict around the Middle East four years ago in mid-2020 and when Trump left office in early 2021.